What’s the Best Way to Treat a Hangover?

 Eat eggs and toast drizzled with honey

 Not to be the bearer of bad news, but eating a greasy pepperoni pizza is only helpful before drinking.
 If you’re already suffering from taking one too many shots, eat bland carbohydrates like toast, which help absorb residual alcohol and fight nausea.
 Eggs are also known to be helpful thanks to their content of a chemical called N-acetyl-cysteine, which helps clear out the liver of toxins.
-There is also evidence that fructose in honey yelps burn alcohol.
+There is also evidence that fructose in honey helps burn alcohol.
 After breakfast, focus on eating nutrient-filled foods for the rest of the day.

 Luxuriate in a relaxing mustard bath